Current World Population

 Human Resources – We have more than we need now, we’ll require even less in the future

-Politicians – Have created a creche for adult children, dependent & addicted to handouts
+Welfare – Has created a creche for adult children, dependent & addicted to handouts

 Rights & Entitlement – Are destroying social contracts & natures environment

-Deficits & debt – Is pulling consumption, waste creation & planetary destruction from the future, into today
+Deficits & debt – Are pulling consumption, waste creation & planetary destruction from the future, into today

 Natural resources – There aren’t enough to go round, they wont be shared out equally